StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/run-cortex-with-docker.md

 ### Running Docker inside Cortex container (Docker-in-Docker)

 You can also run a Docker service inside the Cortex container itself—essentially Docker within Docker—by using the `--start-docker` parameter.
-Note that the container must be started in privileged mode.
+Note that you must start the container in privileged mode.

 !!!
 Example ""
     ```